olekspyl/react/README.md

 # React image finder

-This project is built on React without using hooks.
+This project is built on React in 2 variants: without using hooks (commit 'replace fetch on axios ') and with hooks (commit 'add hooks').
 It will help you find any images you want.
 The source of images is Pixabay, which provided by RESTful API interface.

 ## Tools